-Stockholders can recommend qualified candidates for our Board of Directors by writing to our Corporate Secretary at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551.
+Stockholders can recommend qualified candidates for our Board of Directors by writing to the Corporate Secretary at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551.

 After evaluating Messrs.
-Link, Slessor and St. Dennis, our Board of Directors approved the nomination of these three current directors for election as Class II members to our Board of Directors.
+Maier and Zellner and Ms. Steven-Waiss pursuant to the above criteria, our Board of Directors approved the nomination of these three current directors for election as Class I members to our Board of Directors.